 Diane Abbott, London Mayoral candidate, has also said she will be opposing the bill.
-It’s thought a large number of the 2015 intake – which amounts to 53 MPs – will also be break the whip.
+It’s thought a large number of the 2015 intake, which amounts to 53 MPs, will also break the whip.

 Helen Goodman, the Labour MP who tabled her own amendment to the bill last week, has said that if Harman’s amendment is defeated Labour have no choice but to vote against the bill.
 Around 60 MPs have signed her amendment, but the scale of the rebellion tonight is as yet unclear.

 Update: Corbyn has released a statement outlining his position, which you can read below.
 His campaign team have also noted that his petition opposing the bill has more than 25,000 signatures.